oconnor0/BeaconRoad/CoreRules.md

     - **Bargain.**
         - You have made a pact with some powerful entity to channel its power - in exchange.
             - *You suffer other consequences instead of taking stress to use rituals or cast spells.
 Is this health, coin, luck, relationships, mishaps?*
-            - *Work with the GM to define your pact and your first spell.*
+            - *Work with the GM to define your pact and your first spell.
+If you aren't certain, choose Bloodpact.*
+        - **Bloodpact.** *Instead of taking Stress when you use a Power, lose \[d4\] HP per Stress in the power's cost.
+Gain Draw Blood.*
+        - **Draw Blood**
+            - Prerequisites: Bargain.
+            - Requires: A dagger (or other blade).
+            - Cost: Act Once.
+            - Target: Self.
+            - Effect: Select an ACTION.
+Lose up to 1 + ACTION HP.
+The next time you Act or React, if you use a Power with that ACTION, reduce the Stress cost by the number of HP lost (not below 1).
     - **Inhuman Resolve.**
         - You are immune to the terror that some supernatural entities inflict.
 You gain +2 **Grit**.
             - *With this ability, you do not freeze up or flee when confronted by any kind of supernatural entity or strange arcane event.*